JustWhit3/key-manager/README.md

 ### Other states

+Other states are:

+- Add password state: work in progress.
+- Login state: work in progress.
-Work in progress.
+- Set new password state: work in progress.

 ## Todo

 - Make a Qt6 installer or find a way to incorporate Qt into CMake dependency manager.
+See the [corresponding issue](https://github.com/JustWhit3/key-manager/issues/1).

 ## Credits